ChaseRichardsonGit/TheButler/README.md

             Conversation history above
-            Bar on left side for chat history and username (Put name somewhere to show it works) If you provide matching discord name your conversation history pops up (nice name)
+            Bar on left side for chat history and username (Put name somewhere to show it works) If you provide matching discord name your conversation history pops up (nice name) | DONE

             2/18/23 Idea list:
             Chat History (by username)